josephdpurcell/drupal8_wbm2cm_concept-project/README.md

     $ composer create-project josephdpurcell/drupal8_wbm2cm_concept-project MY_PROJECT --no-interaction --stability dev
     ```

     This will create a directory `MY_PROJECT`.
-Inside of it will be a directory `web` which is the website's docroot.
+Inside of it will be a directory `docroot` which is the website's docroot.

 2. Install the Drupal.

     ```
+    cd docroot
-    drush si
+    ../vendor/bin/drush si drupal8_wbm2cm_concept
     ```

     or

     go to `/install.php`.

+3. Run the migration: Configuration -> Workflow -> Migrate WBM to CM